Kansas Health Science University-Kansas College of Osteopathic Medicine - KansasCOM

 Facilities

-KansasCOM is centrally located in the heart of Wichita, Kansas’ largest city and a thriving, perse center of culture and industry.
+KansasCOM is centrally located in the heart of Wichita, Kansas’ largest city and a thriving, diverse center of culture and industry.
 Our 116,000-square-foot college of osteopathic medicine and research center provides a modern space equipped with the latest technology to deliver high-quality medical education.

 Our campus features a two-story main lecture hall and a second lecture hall both designed to accommodate an interactive learning environment, as well as an Osteopathic Manipulative Medicine (OMM) lab where the hands-on approach of our education model comes alive.
 The Research space at KansasCOM offers several offices for research faculty, as well as a classroom that supports technology to host guests virtually from our partners across the Kansas Education and Research Network (KERN).